 All classes at Woore receive either daily or blocked English lessons across the week which equate to approximately 5 hours.
-In addition to this, pupils in Class 1 (EYFS and Y1) receive phonics lessons (25mins daily) and reading practice lessons 3 times weekly.
-Pupils in Class 2 receive reading practice lessons and spelling lessons daily.
+In addition to this, pupils in Class 1 (EYFS and Y1) receive daily phonics lessons and reading practice lessons 3 times weekly.
+Pupils in Year 2 receive phonics and spelling lessons daily and have 3 reading sessions weekly.
+Pupils in Year 3 have daily reading and comprehension lessons.
 Pupils in Class 3 receive reading practice sessions 4 times per week in addition to English lessons.
+For pupils who need additional practice in KS2, rapid catch-up or SEND phonics lessons are provided.